The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Coach companies||National Express|

 Coaches from London to Stoke-on-Trent cover the 135 miles (217 km) long journey taking on average 3 h 20 min with our travel partners like National Express.
 There are direct coach services available.
-You can get the cheapest coach tickets for this trip for as low as £6, but the average price of coach tickets is £8.
-Travellers depart most frequently from London Victoria and arrive in Stoke-On-Trent, Hanley Bus Station.
+You can get the cheapest coach tickets for this journey for as low as £6, but the average price of coach tickets is £7.
+Travellers depart most frequently from London Victoria and arrive in Stoke-on-Trent, Railway Station.

-National Express is the leading coach operator for routes throughout the United Kingdom, operating over 550 coaches a day and serving over 900 destinations across the country.
-National Express even offers routes to and from major UK airports like Heathrow, Gatwick, Stansted, Luton and Bristol 24 hours a day at affordable prices for the budget traveller in mind.
-All National Express coaches are air-conditioned and provide free WiFi and onboard entertainment.
-Most coaches are equipped with seat belts and power outlets in each seat, so you can charge your phone or laptop during a long journey.
-You can select between three ticket types for the London - Stoke-on-Trent coach: Restricted Fare, Standard Fare, and Fully Flexible Fare.
-Refundable tickets provide more flexibility than other ticket options, meaning you can cancel or change your ticket easily, should you need to.
+National Express is the UK’s leading long-distance coach provider operating over 550 coaches per day and serving over 900 destinations across the UK.
+National Express also operates coach services to all major UK airports, such as Heathrow, Gatwick, Stansted, Luton and Bristol, 24 hours a day.
+All National Express coaches have air conditioning and provide free WiFi access along with onboard entertainment.
+Most coaches come with seat belts and power outlets at every seat, so you can charge your phone or laptop during a long journey.
+For your coach to Stoke-on-Trent from London, you can select from three ticket fares: Restricted Fare, Standard Fare, and Fully Flexible Fare.

 With National Express offering 17 services between these two cities, taking buses from London to Stoke-on-Trent is an economical option.
 The first bus leaves London in the early hours of the morning and then departures are at regular intervals throughout the day until around midnight.
 There are four direct services, all of which depart in the afternoon.
 These take from 3 hours and 50 minutes to 4 hours and 50 minutes to make the journey while other routes require one or two bus transfers.
 Transfers are made at London Heathrow and Birmingham coach stations.
 Buses from London to Stoke-on-Trent depart from Victoria Coach Station and terminate at Hanley Bus Station.